 Click here for a full list of research to which the ICPCN has contributed

-The ICPCN has provided face to face, multi-professional training in Children’s Palliative Care in the following countries:
+The ICPCN has provided face to face, multi-professional training in Children’s Palliative Care to over 1000 health professionals in the following countries:

 - Czech Republic